This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Section 1 - Purpose

-(1) This procedure is intended to support staff accepting and managing donations to the University of Newcastle (University) which is a Deductible Gift Recipient (DGR).
+(1) This procedure is intended to support staff who are involved in the acceptance and management of donations made to the University of Newcastle (University).

 Top of Page